NikhilBagwe/Striver-SDE-sheet/Day 11 -Binary-search/05 - Median of Two Sorted Arrays.md

         while(low <= high){
             // Initialize the cuts
             int cut1 = low + (high-low)/2;
-            // cut2 = Total no. of required elements to form an array(eg: if addn of both array sizes is 8, then each array is of size - 4) - Already present elements int cut2 = ((n+m)/2) - cut1;
+            // cut2 = Total no. of required elements to form an array(eg: if addn of both array sizes
+            //is 8, then each array is of size - 4) - Already present elements int cut2 = ((n+m)/2) - cut1;

             // Initialize l1, r1, l2, r2 and also check for extreme cases for out of bound errors